Mint-System/Odoo-Apps-Stock-Logistics-Workflow/stock_critical_forecast_link_replenish/tests/TEST_INSTRUCTIONS.rst

 - Under Operations menu click "Calculate Critical Forecast"
 - Under Reporting menu open the Critical Forecast
 - Critical forecast is shown for products in inventory, production or delivery
+- To see the truck icon for products with replenishment order create a replenishment rule for a product
+- When the replenishment rule is set, create a replenishment order for a product
+- Fulfill the delivery in part and generate a new critical forecast
+- The forecast will now show the button for product critical forecast as well as replenishment forecast